AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/content-fragments/example-extensions/bulk-property-update.md

 1. Submitting the form sends the list of selected Content Fragments, and the AEM host to the [custom Adobe I/O Runtime action](#adobe-io-runtime-action).
 1. The [Adobe I/O Runtime action](#adobe-io-runtime-action) validates the inputs and makes HTTP PUT requests to AEM to update the selected Content Fragments.
 1. A series of HTTP PUTs for each Content Fragment to update the specified property.
-1. AEM as a Cloud Service persists the property updates to the Content Fragment and returns success of failure responses to the Adobe I/O Runtime action.
+1. AEM as a Cloud Service persists the property updates to the Content Fragment and returns success or failure responses to the Adobe I/O Runtime action.
 1. The modal received the response from the Adobe I/O Runtime action, and displays a list of successful bulk updates.

 This video reviews the example bulk property update extension, how it works and how it is developed.